Diminished Ovarian Reserve Treatment

 DHEA Supplementation for Diminished Ovarian Reserve

-For over a decade now, CHR has been supplementing women with DOR with the mild androgen dehydroepiandrosterone (DHEA)dehydroepiandrosterone (DHEA) , a poor ovarian reserve treatment that is most effective when used within individualized IVF treatment protocols.
+For over a decade now, CHR has been supplementing women with DOR with the mild androgen, dehydroepiandrosterone (DHEA) prior to the start of IVF cycles.
 DHEA supplementation was first introduced into fertility care by CHR physicians and has since spread worldwide with remarkable results.
 DHEA is a weak androgen (male sex hormone) that is converted into testosterone in the body.
 Research at CHR has shown that a good level of testosterone is necessary for the development of eggs in women’s ovaries.

 The major benefits of DHEA for fertility include an increase in the quality and quantity of eggs and embryos, increased spontaneous pregnancy rates, increased IVF success rates, decreased miscarriage rates, and decreased risks for chromosomal abnormalities in embryos.
-In this sense, DHEA can help women with low egg counts improve ovarian reserve and finally get pregnant with their own eggs.
-There have been many women who had been advised by other fertility centers that their only chance of conception was with egg donation, but who later conceived under our care using their own eggs.
-For women with diminished ovarian reserve, DHEA supplementation combined with aggressive, individualized IVF protocols developed at CHR has proved a life-changing treatment option.
+In this sense, DHEA can help women improve ovarian reserve and finally get pregnant with their own eggs.
+For women with DOR, DHEA supplementation combined with aggressive, individualized IVF protocols developed at CHR has proved a life-changing treatment option.

-As was said before, timing is everything when it comes to correctly diagnosing and effectively treating diminished ovarian reserve.
-There are conflicting treatment approaches for DOR (some of which are better-supported by evidence than others), and it can sometimes be difficult to figure out what you want or whether your current treatment path is right for you.
-CHR's physicians can help you at different points of your decision-making process.
+Timing is everything when it comes to diagnosing and effectively treating diminished ovarian reserve.
+There are conflicting treatment approaches for DOR (some of which are better-supported by evidence than others), and it can sometimes be difficult for patients to figure out who to trust or whether the current treatment path is the right one.
+CHR's DOR experts can help you at different points of your decision-making process.

-We hope you will decide to start your journey on the right foot, consulting our physicians and undergoing through infertility workup, including ovarian reserve testing, but we are here to help you find the right treatment even if--or especially if--you have already experienced disappointments elsewhere.
-Many patients who are already receiving treatments at other fertility centers take advantage of our online second opinion consultation.
+We hope you will decide to start your journey on the right foot, consulting our physicians and undergoing a thorough infertility workup, including ovarian reserve testing but we are here to help you find the right treatment even if--or especially if--you have already experienced disappointments elsewhere.
+Patients who are already receiving treatments at other fertility centers can also take advantage of our online second opinion consultation.

 Read more about Diminished Ovarian Reserve